 Today most lineages or sampradayas (“denominations”) are male-dominated in terms of leadership, but generally open to women for dedicated monastic life or other levels of involvement.
 There are others, however, that are lead by women such as Ammachi, Dadi Janki, Gurumayi Chidvilasananda, Karunamayi, amongst others.

-Lastly in many temples, that have secular, legal governing structures, there is no differentiation between men and women made for voting or decision-making.
+Lastly in many temples, there is no differentiation between men and women made for voting or decision-making.
 Many temples have had women leaders – with women serving as presidents or chairmen, involved in organizing and leading religious events, and in managing temple operations.

 - Hinduism has always worshipped divinity in female form as Shakti.